qatrackplus/qatrackplus/deploy/docker/README.md

 This will start the server in such a way that it will automatically turn on when you boot your computer/server.

+### Setting up SSL

+Given that you already have your server accessible from a web address, you can follow these steps here to set up a certificate and default to an SSL connection.

+Within `nginx.conf` replace `example.com` and `www.example.com` with your
+website name.

 ### Changing from port 80 to a different port

 The first number of the `ports` item within `docker-compose.yml` can be changed